Satisfactory Academic Progress

 SAP will be monitored at the end of each semester.
 A student's eligibility for financial aid may be in jeopardy for the next semester if SAP is not met.

-- Qualitative standard: Undergraduate students must maintain a 2.00 cumulative GPA and a 3.00 cumulative GPA as a graduate student.
+- Qualitative standard: Undergraduate students must maintain a 2.00 cumulative GPA; a graduate or doctoral student must maintain a 3.00 cumulative GPA.

 - Maximum time frame standard: The number of attempted credits in which a student is expected to finish a program cannot exceed 150 percent of the published length of the program (this includes credit hours transferred to CMU).
-Total credit hour limits apply whether or not the student has actually received financial aid for the entire time at CMU. ( 124 minimum x 150% = 186 credit hours).
+Total credit hour limits apply whether or not the student has actually received financial aid for the entire time at CMU. (for example: if your program requires 124 credits minimum x 150% = 186 credit hours total attempted).

-Courses that were graded at the end of the semester, but which are changed later by the instructor due to an appeal or an error may change the GPA.
-This change is taken into account at the time it is reported and will affect the next monitoring report.
-A student may contact the OSFA at any time if such a change brings them into good standing so their SAP status may be reset.
+Courses that were graded at the end of the semester, but which are changed later by the instructor due to an appeal or error may impact the GPA as well as the pace calculation.
+These grades will be reassessed at the next evaluation point of SAP, or the student can appeal their SAP status to be reviewed.

 Audit courses receive no credit and do not influence grade point average.
 They are not counted in attempted credits and are not eligible for financial aid.